MasterFinHEC/ASSET_PROJECT/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/a/a3/HEC_Lausanne_logo.svg "HEC Lausanne Logo")

 ## Project
-The goal of this project is to replicate and improve the following paper :
+The goal of this project is to replicate and try to improve the following paper :

 ["Trend-Following, Risk-Parity and the Influence of Correlations"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2673124) .
 Nick Baltas 2015.